davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vscode/index.md

   Before graphical user interfaces (GUIs) were possible, the shell was the _only_ user interface to operating systems.
 We use it to do everything that you can do with GUIs: accessing your files and folders, running and quitting programs, editing files, etc. Because the Linux server that I provided is "headless" (i.e., a stripped-down OS that doesn't support GUIs), you will need to know how to work inside the shell.

-- **Pro Tips:** I assume you've have a working knowledge of the command-line shell, but here are some time-saving tips.
+- **Pro Tips:** I assume you have a working knowledge of the command-line shell, but here are some time-saving tips.

   | Tip |  |
   | :--- | :--- |